 Scam Awareness: Spoofing

-It should be common practice to never reveal personal information on a phone call with a stranger.
+- It should be common practice to never reveal personal information on a phone call with a stranger.
 If you believe a scammer may have contacted you and/or stolen information, immediately change the passwords on your account(s) and reach out to Westfield Bank for further assistance.

 - For more helpful information and tips on avoiding scams, visit our Security Center.